 The Claiborne Family was first introduced to Trilogy Lacrosse by way of a mutual friend and teammate of Ryan Boyle & Mitch Belisle who knows a little something about the sport: Paul Rabil.
-So it comes as no surprise that the 2023 graduate will attend Johns Hopkins once he heads off to college next fall.
+So it comes as no surprise that he is now playing at Johns Hopkins.

-While his time in-person with Trilogy was only spent at the Future Aces Midwest, both Zach and his father TourΓ© credit the skills and habits learned at that event as major building blocks that helped form a foundation for Zach in his development.
-We connected with Zach and his family to learn more about that experience and what he is looking forward to the most in Baltimore.
+While his time in-person with Trilogy was only spent at the Future Aces Midwest, both Zach and his father Touré credit the skills and habits learned at that event as major building blocks that helped form a foundation for Zach in his development.
+We connected with Zach and his family to learn more about that experience and what he was looking forward to the most at Johns Hopkins.

 How do you think the Future Aces helped prepare you as a lacrosse player?